It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - The Stoic

-- Not So Stoic: He's annoyed of Kidd's argument with Apoo and Hawkins when they should actually discuss about the alliance.
+- Not So Stoic: He's visibly annoyed by Kid's argument with Apoo and Hawkins, namely since they should actually be discussing the potential alliance.

 "Big Eater" Jewelry Bonney